jefdaj/electionguard-cardano/milestone2/pubsub4-ipfs-election/README.md

 - channel is a JSONL opened append-only
 - each append corresponds to a UTXO
 - generic message types: `open_channel`, `close_channel`, `post_public_records` (a list of public record messages)
-- public record message types: match current `to_public_record` calls in Python code, except that the file content is replaced with a CID
+- public record message types:

+    * match current `to_public_record` calls in Python code
+    * except that the file content is replaced with a CID
+    * and I don't think we need any additional arguments?

 - maybe also `authorize_channel` for admin to authorize the guardians + devices + official verifiers to post (later, should include a public option for anyone to post disputes and verifications)